cisagov/prescup-challenges/pc4/individual-b/round1-it-like-stopped-working/solution/README.md

 _Abbreviated (8-digit) commit ID of the offending commit_

-Find a working (a.k.a. "good") commit.
-The challenge guide tells us that the oldest 100 commits are known to be free of the error we're trying to identify.
-Use `git log` and scroll all the way to the end, to the oldest commits in the repository.
+Find a working ("good") commit.
+The challenge guide confirms that the oldest 100 commits are free of the error we're trying to identify.
+Use `git log` and scroll all the way to the end - to the oldest commits in the repository.
 Pick one, and test it:

 ```
 git checkout <old-commit-ID>